JereKuusela/valheim-expand_world/README.md

 - doorTypes: List of possible doors.
 Each door has the same chance of being selected.
   - prefab: Identifier of the door object.
   - connectionType: Type of the door connection.
-  - chance: Chance to be spawned if this door is selected.
+  - chance (default: `0`): Chance to be spawned if this door is selected.
+IF zero, the general `doorChance` is used instead.
 - maxTilt (default: `90` degrees): Maximum terrain angle.
 Only for CampGrid and CampRadial.
 - perimeterSections (default: `0`): Amount of perimeter walls to spawn.
 Only for CampRadial.
 - perimeterBuffer (default: `0` meters): Size of the perimeter area around the camp.
 Only for CampRadial.